sharpchen/sharpchen.github.io/docs/document/Powershell/docs/Language/Array.md

 >((gci), (gci ..)).Length # 2 # [!code highlight]
 > ```

-### Collect from Expressions
+### From Expression and Statement

-`@()` actually collects from expressions, and all items from expressions will be flattened into a whole array.
+`@()` collects from expressions or statements like control flows that implicitly returns.
-So it can be another way to spread out arrays into one.
+You can choose either flatten items from expressions or treat them as a sub-array.

 - Use `;` to separate expressions for flatten arrays from them.
 - Use `,` to separate expressions if you want them to be sub-array.